This is SB Nation’s rivalry week. Team sites across the network will reflect on the rivalries they had throughout history.

 For the Washington Wizards, this is ... sorta weird.
 They haven’t won 50 games in a regular season since the 1978-79 NBA season as the Washington Bullets.
 And because they were never a top-tier team for over 40 years, they’ve never really had any long-standing rivals that beat the test of time.

 In the last two decades, the 2000s and the 2010s, the Wizards never really had a true mutual rivalry, at least in my opinion.
 They faced the Cleveland Cavaliers in the first round of the playoffs three consecutive seasons from 2006 to 2008, but they lost each series.

-Then in the 2010s, the Wizards did face two teams, the Atlanta Hawks (2015 and 2017) and the Toronto Raptors (2015 and 2018), but they never really became rivalries because the teams’ peaks never truly synced at the same time.
+Then in the 2010s, the Wizards did face two teams in the playoffs, the Atlanta Hawks (2015 and 2017) and the Toronto Raptors (2015 and 2018), twice in recent years, but they never really became rivalries because the teams’ peaks never truly synced at the same time.

 Perhaps I’m sounding a bit harsh, but I don’t think I’m alone when I say that the Wizards are a team without rivals.